Reach Out I'll Be There: Style

-Lead singer Levi Stubbs delivers many of the lines in the song in a tone that some suggest straddles the line between singing and shouting, as he did in the 1965 hit, "I Can't Help Myself (Sugar Pie Honey Bunch)".
-AllMusic critic Ed Hogan praises Stubbs' vocal as well as the song's "rock-solid groove" and "dramatic, semi-operatic tension and release."
+Levi Stubbs delivers much of the song in a tone that straddles the line between singing and shouting, as he did on the group's 1965 hit "I Can't Help Myself (Sugar Pie Honey Bunch)".
+AllMusic critic Ed Hogan praises Stubbs' vocals, as well as the song's "rock-solid groove" and "dramatic, semi-operatic tension and release."
 Critic Martin Charles Strong calls the song "a soul symphony of epic proportions that remains [the Four Tops'] signature tune."

-In 2014, interviewed by The Guardian, Four Tops singer Duke Fakir said:
+In 2014, Fakir stated in an interview with The Guardian:

-Eddie realized that when Levi hit the top of his vocal range, it sounded like someone hurting, so he made him sing right up there.
+Eddie [Holland] realized that when Levi hit the top of his vocal range, it sounded like someone hurting, so he made him sing right up there.
 Levi complained, but we knew he loved it.
 Every time they thought he was at the top, he would reach a little further until you could hear the tears in his voice.
 The line "Just look over your shoulder" was something he threw in spontaneously.
 Levi was creative like that; he could always add something from the heart.

 Reception

-Cash Box said that it is "a hard-driving, pulsating pop-r&b romancer about a very-much-in-love guy who claims that he'll always be at his gal's beck-and-call."
+Cash Box called the song "a hard-driving, pulsating pop-r&b romancer about a very-much-in-love guy who claims that he'll always be at his gal's beck-and-call."

+In 1988, Jon Wilde of Melody Maker called it the third-best UK number one single to date, stating: "The bit that sounds like a horse galloping at the beginning is fairly unbeatable but, when Levi starts up, I swear it's one of the finest sights in the solar system."